Deep Learning Applications — NLP, Speech Recognition & Recommendation Systems

 # from TTS import api; tts = api.TTS("tts_models/en/ljspeech/tacotron2-DDC")

 Modern recommendation systems use deep learning embeddings to represent users and items in a shared latent space — items similar to what a user likes are nearby in embedding space.
-Collaborative Filtering (matrix factorisation with neural embeddings) powers Netflix and Spotify.
+Collaborative Filtering (matrix factorization with neural embeddings) powers Netflix and Spotify.
 Two-Tower models encode queries and candidates into embedding spaces for fast retrieval.
-Transformers for recommendations (BERT4Rec, SASRec) model sequential user behaviour.
+Transformers for recommendations (BERT4Rec, SASRec) model sequential user behavior.

 import torch